Petty Theft Defense Attorneys in San Diego

 Petty theft should be a relatively simple crime to deal with.
 But there are many conditions and elements that can quickly complicate it.

 If you have been charged with petty theft, speak to a theft defense attorney who can help you.
 Even being convicted of the smallest petty crime can result in a permanent criminal record.
-At jD LAW, P.C., we will work hard to ensure that does not happen, and provide you with the defense you deserve.
-Our lead attorney is a former LAPD detective and has seen both sides of the courtroom.
+At jD Law Criminal Defense Attorneys, we will work hard to ensure that does not happen, and provide you with the defense you deserve.
+Our lead attorney is a former LAPD detective who is board certified in criminal law, and has seen both sides of the courtroom.
 Call us today at (760) 630-2000 so we can start reviewing your case in a free consultation.

 Don’t Waste Any Time!